-Practice typing in print.
-There is always something to print.
-For example a letter, a Memorandum, Minutes of Meetings, etc. Even though we may claim to live in a paperless world there seems to be more paper in use for some reason especially when making copies.
+Practice typing printed documents very simple and in less time at low cost.
+There is always be a document to print.
+For example a letter, a Memorandum, Minutes of Meetings, etc. Even though we may claim to live in a paperless world there seems to be more paper in use.

 In order to produce a copy you must know how to operate a copier.
 There are all kinds with all sorts of brand names and some printers have so many uses.
 Some are designed to copy, print, scan and even fax along with answering the telephone.